- Lady Eleanor Holles School

 The bestowal of any award carries with it privilege and responsibility.
 Every award holder is expected to set an example to other pupils in their approach to life at school and their area of specialism in particular.
 Awards at 11+ and 16+ are reviewed annually.
 The review will consider the progress of award holders in their chosen field of expertise and whether the holder continues enthusiastically to fulfil the obligations associated with the award

 Understanding that an investment in an LEH education will have a transformative impact on a pupil's future, LEH is committed to building a community of bright, intellectually curious and passionate students from a wide range of backgrounds, regardless of their financial circumstances.

 Often, low and middle-income families feel that an independent school is financially beyond their reach.
-Our aim is to help families afford the LEH experience by offering applicants a financial award that makes tuition affordable, alongside a stipend for uniform, books and supplies, an iPad, and school trips.
+Our aim is to help families afford the LEH experience by offering applicants a financial award that makes tuition affordable, alongside a stipend for uniform, transport to and from school, books and supplies, an iPad, and school trips.